pomdtr/smallweb/docs/src/reference/app_config.md

 # Configuration Reference

-The smallweb configuration can be defined in a `smallweb.json[c]` file at the root of the project, or in the `smallweb` field of the `deno.json[c]` file.
+The smallweb configuration can be defined in a `smallweb.json[c]` file at the root of the project.
 This config file is optional, and sensible defaults are used when it is not present.

 A json schema for the config file is available [here](https://schema.smallweb.run).